This Korean inspired Gochujang Chicken Salad is an explosion of mouth-watering flavours and prickly heat. It’s almost

-- In a fry pan on medium heat, add 3 tbsp of avocado oil and cook the chicken thighs 7 minutes each side.
+- In a large fry pan on medium heat, add 3 tbsp of avocado oil and cook the chicken thighs 7 minutes each side.
 Longer, if the chicken thighs are particularly big.
 Avoid constantly turning the chicken to keep it juicy.

-- When cooked, remove from the pan, and slice the chicken thighs.
+- When cooked, remove from the fry pan, and slice the chicken thighs.

-- Bring water to the boil in a large pot.
+- Bring water to the boil in a large saucepan.

 - Place the sweet potato noodles into the pot and boil for 10 minutes.

 - When done, drain the sweet potato noodles in a colander and run under cold water to stop the cooking process.
 We want the noodles to be al dente and still chewy.

 - The noodles are notoriously long and difficult to eat.
 Cut them in half.

 - In a large mixing bowl, add the sliced firm tofu, 4 tsp soy sauce, 4 tsp of sesame oil, 1 tsp oyster sauce, spring onion and coriander to the noodles.
 Season with salt and pepper.
 Mix until the noodles are evenly coated.